Reglius/Reglius/README.md

-Hi, I am Daniel Cook but my I use a screen for my github @Reglius.
+Hi, I am Daniel Cook.
+I use a screen name for my github, @Reglius.

 Currently I am in graduate school at UNOmaha, studying Economics with a concentration in Econometrics and Data Analytics!